vanshkapil/Jenny-Hotel-Front-Desk-Assistant/data/nlu.md

 - whats the lastest I can order room service
 - last order

-## intent:faq/ask_pool_there
-- do you have a swimming pool
-- is there a pool

-## intent:faq/ask_pool_timings
-- what are the pool timings
-- is pool accessable now
-- what are timings of swimming pool
-- what time can i use the pool

 ## intent:request_pickup_car
 - I want a pickup car